-Impacted wisdom teeth most usually cause Pericoronitis, which is a type of gum infection.
-It is most common in cases of soft-tissue and partial bony impaction, as the tooth damages gum tissue and allows food and bacteria to accumulate in the small spaces it creates.
-These spaces are extremely difficult to clean, making Pericoronitis a strong case for extraction.
+Impacted wisdom teeth most often cause pericoronitis, which is a type of gum infection.
+It is most common in cases of soft-tissue and partial bony impaction, as the tooth damages gum tissue, and allows food and bacteria to accumulate in the small spaces it creates.
+These spaces are extremely difficult to clean, making pericoronitis a strong case for extraction.

 Impacted wisdom teeth can also damage the second molar, by pushing into its roots and/or enamel, thus creating favorable conditions for tooth decay and infection.
 In extreme cases, the wisdom tooth might damage the bone itself, which is possible in a distal impaction.

 In many cases, these types of impaction cause a variety of symptoms, including, but not limited to, tooth pain, swelling, low jaw functionality, ear pain, and headaches.
 All of these can cause a significant drop in your quality of life, and can make the case for extraction.

 It is important to note that not all impacted wisdom teeth are symptomatic.
 A horizontal full bony impaction might remain asymptomatic for many years, for instance.
 However, this is not a guarantee that the area is disease-free.

 Should you find yourself in any of the above situations, it is up to your dentist’s experience and skill to determine whether an extraction is necessary.

 Impacted Wisdom Teeth Removal: To Extract or not to Extract

 Some of the most important situations that would possibly require extraction are as follows:

 - Pericoronitis and gum disease.
 The impacted tooth can cause gum inflammation, which can lead to severe infection.
 In some forms of impaction, the gum line itself might suffer, and could cause destructive gum disease.